CONTACT US

 It depends on the attorney and the firm, but I usually get a skeleton as a basic outline, where I can fill in the main details.
 I have had ones where the skeleton is bare bones and others where the skeleton has been more fleshed out.
 It is a more thorough outline, and it makes it easier to focus on the stuff that I am an expert on when it is done that way.

-A clear and focused expert report highlights your expert opinion without opening doors for opposing counsel.
-Your well-tailored report is a powerful tool for your attorney, and a successful engagement for you.
+A clear and focused expert report highlights your opinion without opening doors for opposing counsel.
+Eliminate unnecessary jargon and explain any necessary technical terms.
+Cultivate an internal audience and consult with your attorney.
+Your well-tailored report is a powerful tool, and a key to a successful engagement.

 If you are interested in being considered for expert witness gigs, consider signing up with Round Table Group.
 For nearly 30 years, we have helped litigators locate, evaluate, and employ the best and most qualified expert witnesses.
 Contact us at 202-908-4500 for more information or sign up now!